useflyyer/flyyer-docs/docs/getting-started.md

 ## Create project

-Create a new Flayyer app using [`create-flyyer-app`][create-flyyer-app], which sets up everything automatically for you.
+Create a new Flyyer app using [`create-flyyer-app`][create-flyyer-app], which sets up everything automatically for you.
 To start a project follow the steps below.

 <!-- MDX variables -->
 import Tabs from '@theme/Tabs';